Sub and supercritical stochastic quasi-geostrophic equation: Weak solutions in the general case

-Indeed, we only need to check conditions (C1)-(C3) in [GRZ09].
-The demi-continuity condition (C1) is obvious by (G.1) (ii) and the linearity of the equation.
-For (C2) we have that for $x\in H^4$
+Indeed, we only need to check conditions (C1)--(C3) in \cite{GRZ09}.
+The demi-continuity condition (C1) is obvious by Hypothesis~\ref {hypG.1}(ii) and the linearity of the equation.
+For (C2), we have that for $x\in H^4$